jeff4/bionotes.github.io/ochem.md

 * 1/25-31 more on chapter 6 / coach em stuff / draft revs
 * 2/01/2022 More on chapter 6
 * 2/02 More on chap 6 and return(); success!
-* 2/03-5 Began diving into Section 6- allylic bromination
+* 2/03-5 Section 6- allylic bromination
+* 2/08 Began proper section on nucleophilic substitution and elimination reactions